mwilliamson/mammoth.js/README.md

   * `convertUnderline`: by default, the underlining of any text is ignored.
     Set this option to [`mammoth.underline.element(name)`](#underline) to override the default behaviour.

+  * `ignoreEmptyParagraphs`: by default, empty paragraphs are ignored.
+    Set this option to `false` to preserve empty paragraphs in the output.

 * Returns a promise containing a result.
   This result has the following properties: